Tuee22/effectful/tools/README.md

 ## Overview

-All tools are designed to be run via Poetry scripts defined in `pyproject.toml`.
+All tools are designed to be run via Poetry scripts defined in `pyproject.toml` **inside the effectful Docker container**.
 This ensures:
 - Consistent execution environment
 - Proper dependency isolation
 - Clear entrypoints for CI/CD